Applications for the 2019 intake will open on July 6, 2018.

 Please note that any individual who meets the above criteria is welcome to apply, regardless of their gender, background, experience, and nationality.

-Please send an email or postcard stating your full name, date of birth, age, nationality, gender, address, telephone number, email address, and occupation (if you are a student, please state your school name and school year) to the Kodo Apprentice Centre to request an application pack.
+Please send an email to the Kodo Apprentice Centre to request an application pack, stating your full name, date of birth, age, nationality, gender, address, telephone number, email address, and occupation (if you are a student, please state your school name and school year).

-- 2. Statement of health from a physician (showing you are fit for exercise)
+2. A statement of health from a physician showing you are fit for exercise, which includes certain details specified in the application pack.

 Please share your thoughts on Kodo’s history and your impressions of the group through your own experiences of Kodo’s performance activities, etc.